tristanwietsma/jack/README.md

 What isn't JackDB?
 ------------------

 Jack is not Redis.
-Jack isn't a fan of large APIs.
+Jack isn't a fan of large APIs and does not support persistence.

 The project is currently in beta and should be considered volatile.
 Contributions are welcome.

 Installation
 ------------

-You can use the Go tool to install the libary and dependencies:
+You can use the Go tool to install the library and dependencies:

     export GOPATH=<where you store your Go code>
     go get -u github.com/tristanwietsma/jackdb